AdobeDocs/experience-platform.en/help/edge/getting-started/web-sdk-faq.md

 # Frequently asked questions

-This FAQ includes questions that are often asked aboutthe Adobe Web SDK/
+This FAQ includes questions that are often asked about the Adobe Web SDK.

 ## What is Adobe Experience Platform Web SDK?